zmievsa/cadwyn/docs/concepts/index.md

     └── v2001_01_01.py  # Your version changes go here
 ```

+Schemas, enums, and any other versioned data are inside the `data.latest` package, version changes are inside the `versions.vXXXX_XX_XX` modules, and version bundle is inside the `versions.__init__` module.
+It includes all versions with all version changes -- including the ones you add in the recipes.

+You can assume for the purpose of our guides that we already have a version **2000-01-01** and we are making a new version **2001-01-01** with the changes from our scenarios.

 You can structure your business logic, database, and all other parts of your application in any way you like.

 That's it!
 Your service is ready to be versioned.
 We can now use the most powerful feature of Cadwyn: [version changes](#version-changes).

+## Beware of data versioning

+Oftentimes you will want to introduce a breaking change where one of the following is true:

+* Old data cannot be automatically converted to the structure of the new response
+* New response cannot be automatically migrated to an older response
+* Old request cannot be automatically converted to the latest or internal request

+This means that you are not versioning your API, you are versioning your **data**.
+This is not and cannot be solved by an API versioning framework.
+It also makes it incredibly hard to version as you now cannot guarantee compatibility between versions.
+Avoid this at all costs -- all your API versions must be compatible between each other.
+Data versioning is not a result of a complicated use case, it is a result of **errors** when divising a new version.
+I am yet to meet a single case where data versioning is the right way to solve an API versioning problem.

 ## Main App